-A thunderous season for Sam Simmonds just got even better, with news of an England call-up.
+A thunderous season for Sam Simmonds just got even better, with two tries for England on his Six Nations debut against Italy.
 Read what Rugby World had to say about the Chief ahead of this campaign

 The term commonly used is ‘meteoric’ – a player who bursts spectacularly on the scene, seemingly from nowhere.
-A year ago Sam Simmonds was on loan at Cornish Pirates and he had started just two Premiership matches before the start of this season.
+Little more than a year ago Sam Simmonds was on loan at Cornish Pirates and he had started just two Premiership matches before the start of this season.
+Now he is being rightly hailed as one of the stars of England’s opening Six Nations win over Italy, scoring two tries in Rome after getting his first taste of Test rugby during the November Internationals.

-Rugby World would love to say we’re not surprised by his elevation to the England bench for this weekend’s opening autumn Test against Argentina, having identified him as a player to watch in our September issue.
-But even we didn’t anticipate the Exeter No 8’s heady rise to the brink of full England honours in such a short period.
+Rugby World would love to say we’re not surprised by his elevation, having identified him as a player to watch in our September issue.
+But even we didn’t anticipate the Exeter No 8’s heady rise to England honours in such a short period.

 Such recognition is well deserved.
 His powerful thrusts and tremendous speed have helped emboss the 2017-18 campaign and to his 87 Premiership carries, 64 tackles and 24 defenders beaten, he has added five league tries.
 The stats stack up for this young Chief.